rachelallyson/planning-center-people-ts/docs/API_USAGE_GUIDE.md

-# PCO People API Usage Guide
+# API Usage Guide - v2.0.0

-This comprehensive guide covers all aspects of using the `@planning-center-people-ts` package for interacting with the Planning Center Online People API.
+This comprehensive guide covers all aspects of using the `@rachelallyson/planning-center-people-ts` v2.0.0 package for interacting with the Planning Center Online People API.

 ## Table of Contents